amineHorseman/images-web-crawler/readme.md

 - Convert images to the desired format
 - Merge several subfolders of images into one single big folder
 - Convert images to grayscale
+- Encode the dataset in a single array file
+- Generate labels automatically from subfolders names'

 The actual version can crawl and download images from Google Search Engine and Flickr Search, throught the official APIs.
 More search engines will be added later (e.g: Bing, Yahoo...)